-Activity Impact summary Significanc Proposed mitigation Before mitigation After mitigation unprotected slopes must be rehabilitated concurrent with construction.
+Activity Impact summary Significance Proposed mitigation Before mitigation After mitigation unprotected slopes must be rehabilitated concurrent with construction.
 Increased fire risk Low Low Cooking and heating fires permitted only in designated areas with appropriate safety measures.
 Adequate firefighting equipment must be available, as prescribed by the relevant safety standards and legislation.
 Disturbance of fauna Medium Low Only small animals occur in this area e.g. small rodents and reptiles.
 The area is surrounded by similar habitat and fauna is expected to move voluntarily to surrounding areas.
 No fauna found on the site will be killed.
 Disturbance of flora High Medium Clearance of vegetation should be kept at a minimum and restricted to the proposed site boundary.
 Safety on the construction site High Low Access to the construction site to be controlled at all times.
 Degradation of aesthetics High Low If needed, an additional line of trees will be planted to minimise visual impact.
 Providing employment opportunities to the local community High High No mitigation proposed.
 Operation of cattle feedlot Pollution of soil, surface water and groundwater due to ineffective management of sewage and general waste management.
 Medium Low Proper ablution facilities must be provided i.e. chemical toilets at appropriate locations on site if necessary or existing facilities must be used.
 Workers must be made aware of the risk of soil water contamination.
 Domestic waste must be disposed of in appropriate containers, and removed to the nearest municipal waste-disposal site as part of existing waste management system.

-Activity Impact summary Significanc e Proposed mitigation Before mitigation After mitigation Pollution of soil, surface water and groundwater due to ineffective manure disposal.
-Medium Low The manure is swept into piles on a weekly basis.
-Manure will be removed at the end of each cycle used as fertiliser on agricultural fields.
-Pollution of soil, surface water and groundwater due to ineffective disposal carcasses.
-Medium Low The carcasses are removed on a daily basis and collected by a predator farm (Herman van Wyk).
-Soil compaction and loss of fertility.
-Low Low Appropriate measures must be taken to reduce the risk of erosion from unprotected slopes i.e., diversion berms, ponding pools, and not exceeding angles of repose of stockpiled material.
-All unprotected slopes must be rehabilitated concurrent with construction.
-Increased fire risk Low Low Cooking and heating fires permitted only in designated areas with appropriate safety measures.
-Adequate firefighting equipment must be available, as prescribed by the relevant safety standards and legislation.
-Disturbance of fauna Medium Low Only small animals occur in this area e.g. small rodents and reptiles.
-The area is surrounded by similar habitat and fauna is expected to move voluntarily to surrounding areas.
-No fauna found on the site will be killed.
-Degradation of aesthetics High Low If needed, an additional line of trees will be planted to minimise visual impact.
-Providing employment opportunities to the local community High High No mitigation proposed.
+Activity Impact summary Significance Proposed mitigation

+Before After

+mitigation mitigation

+Pollution of soil, surface water Medium Low The manure is swept into

+and groundwater due to piles on a weekly basis.

+ineffective manure disposal.
+Manure will be removed at

+the end of each cycle used as

+fertiliser on agricultural fields.

+Pollution of soil, surface water Medium Low Mortalities will be collected by

+and groundwater due to a predator farm.
+Contractors'

+ineffective disposal carcasses. agreement to follow.

+Soil compaction and loss of Low Low Appropriate measures must

+fertility. be taken to reduce the risk of

+erosion from unprotected

+slopes i.e., diversion berms,

+ponding pools, and not

+exceeding angles of repose of

+stockpiled material.
+All

+unprotected slopes must be

+rehabilitated concurrent with

+In an an and fine wink 1 1.000 construction.

+Increased fire risk Low Low Cooking and heating fires

+permitted only in designated

+areas with appropriate safety measures.
+Adequate

+firefighting equipment must

+be available, as prescribed by

+the relevant safety standards

+and legislation.

+Disturbance of fauna Medium Low Only small animals occur in

+moduli 2011 this area e.g. small rodents

+and reptiles.
+The area is

+surrounded by similar habitat

+and fauna is expected to

+move voluntarily to

+surrounding areas.
+No fauna

+found on the site will be killed.

+Degradation of aesthetics High Low If needed, an additional line of

+trees will be planted to

+minimise visual impact.

+Providing employment High High No mitigation proposed.

+opportunities to the local

+community